-The first step in creating the user flow was to map out all the necessary components for the app.
-I started by creating a high-level overview of the app and its functionalities, so I could easily identify the different sections of the app and its main objectives.
-Then I established the overall structure of the app, including the navigation system and the various menus, as well as the way in which the user would be able to interact with the app.
-After that, I identified any actions that the user would need to take while using the app, such as searching for a doctor or looking up health insurance plans.
+The first step in creating the user flow was to map out all the App components.
+I started by creating a high-level overview of the App and its functionalities, so I could quickly identify the different sections of the App and its main objectives.
+Then I established the overall structure of the App, including the navigation system and the various menus, as well as how the user would be able to interact with other features.
+After that, I identified functions such as searching for a doctor or looking up claims.
 I also made sure to add extra functionality that would make the user experience more enjoyable and intuitive.
-Finally, I created the user flow, which is a diagram that visually outlines the journey the user will take while using the app.
-This was a crucial step in ensuring the Florida Blue mobile app was easy to use and efficient.
+Finally, I created the user flow, a diagram that visually outlines the user's journey while using the App.
+This was crucial in ensuring that App was user-friendly and intuitive to navigate.

-After creating the sitemap, I began to draw the wireframes for each page.
-I gathered feedback from the team and stakeholders, and I had to make sure to meet the usersâ€™ needs.
-I used the same approach as I did with the sitemap, which was a combination of low-fidelity and high-fidelity wireframe.
-After several iterations, I was able to come up with a prototype that was tested on different devices, such as Android and iOS.
-This process was a great experience, since it allowed me to show the customer the potential of the app before committing to its development.
+After creating the sitemap, I drew the wireframes for each page.
+Next, I gathered feedback from the team and stakeholders, and I had to meet the users' needs.
+I used the same approach as I did with the sitemap, a combination of low-fidelity and high-fidelity wireframes.
+After several iterations, I developed a prototype that was tested on different devices, such as Android and iOS.
+This process was a great experience since it allowed me to show the App's potential before committing to its development.

 When designing the wireframes, I used a combination of pen and paper sketches that later were translated into low-fidelity wireframes.
 This enabled me to quickly and efficiently iterate through different ideas without being bogged down in the details.
 After that process, I created higher-fidelity wireframes to show the details of my design and concept to the development team.